Son923/invoice-generator/docs/QUICK_START.md

 ## Development Workflow

-1. Create a new branch for your feature or fix
+1. Create a new branch from `dev` for your feature or fix (optional)
 2. Make your changes
 3. Test thoroughly
-4. Commit and push your changes
+4. Commit and push your changes to the `dev` branch
-5. Create a pull request
+5. Request a review if needed
-6. Wait for review and approval
+6. Merging to `main` and deployment will be handled by the project owner when ready

-Remember: Only deploy to production when explicitly requested to do so.
+Remember: Only merge to `main` and deploy to production when explicitly requested to do so.